Dr Tarcisius Kabutaulaka | May 24, 2016

 The international community needs to correct the wrongs of the past and hold Indonesia accountable for its continuing human rights violations.

-This is central to the injustices that have deprived indigenous West Papuans their right to self-determination.
+This is central to the injustices and has deprived indigenous West Papuans their right to self-determination.

 In an effort to rebuttal the growing support for West Papuan independence, Jakarta is re-inventing and re-presenting itself as a Melanesian and Pacific Islands country.